bedapub/metadata-registration-lib/README.md

 A library for the Study metadata registration tool.

 ## Purpose
 This app is being developed as part of the Study Registration Tool prototype for the BiOmics team.
+It is used by the API, UI and directly by users.

+## Main functionalities
+- **API utils:** Helper code to simplify calls to the [Metadata Registration API](https://github.com/bedapub/metadata-registration-api) and convert formats.
+- **Data and file utils:** Data format conversion and helper to write denormalized files.
+- **ES utils:** Elastic Search helper functions to index/delete studies and more.

 ## Installation